xarielah/react-url-shortner-app/README.md

 ## Next To-Do:

-> Mission will be added through development in order to be extra-focused.
+> Missions to complete the project.

 -   [x] Added functionality with API
 -   [x] Mobile-first workflow.